Frequently Asked Questions

 We ensure that all children who have Special Educational needs are met to the best of the school’s ability with the funds available.
-We will often allocate teaching Assistants who are funded by the SEN budget to deliver programmes designed to meet groups of children’s needs.
+We will often allocate Teaching Assistants who are funded by the SEND budget to deliver programmes designed to meet groups of children’s needs.
 The budget is allocated on a needs basis.

 How will my child be included in activities outside the classroom including school trips?